h-shukla/Travel-Logger/README.md

 - [x] Make users api
 - [x] Create roles and seperate admin routes
 - [x] Add encryption to user passwords
+- [x] Learn how to send cookies to frontend and store them
+- [x] Send cookies to frontend while register and login (cookie is set using role i.e. admin for admin aud user for everyone else)
-- [ ] Add role based authentitcation with tokens using jwt token
+- [x] Add role based authentitcation
-- [ ] Connect user routes to database
+- [ ] Finish all user routes
-- [ ] Connect logs routes to database
+- [ ] Finish all logs routes
-- [ ] Refactor code to be readable
+- [ ] Refactor code to the best of ability

 # Frontend